How is multiple myeloma diagnosed?

 If symptoms suggest that a person might have multiple myeloma, lab tests on blood and/or urine, x-rays of the bones, and a bone marrow biopsy are usually done.

 The complete blood count (CBC) is a test that measures the levels of red cells, white cells, and platelets in the blood.
-If myeloma cells occupy too much of the bone marrow, levels of some of these blood cells will be low.
+If there are too many myeloma cells in the bone marrow, some of these blood cell levels will be low.
 The most common finding is a low red blood cell count (anemia).

 This test measures the blood levels of the different antibodies.
 There are several different types of antibodies in the blood: IgA, IgD, IgE, IgG, and IgM.
 The levels of these immunoglobulins are measured to see if any are abnormally high or low.
 In multiple myeloma, the level of one type may be high while the others are low.